avo-hq/docs.avohq.io/docs/common/technical-support.md

 The [ticketing demo app](https://ticketing.avodemo.com/) is an example of how you could build a ticketing support app for your customers completely in Avo.
 It also features websockets integration for live commenting on tickets alongside a custom tool that serves as a "Settings" page.

+## Paid support

+Due to the nature of how time-consuming support is, we can't treat each issue the same or allocate the same amount of time.
+The policy is that if it's something simple that we can figure on the spot we will happily answer.
+If it's something we can reproduce really quick, we will do it and answer the inquiry.

+But there are times when we can't reproduce it quickly and more information is needed.
+That's when we'll ask you to provide a reproduction repository where we can troubleshoot the issue on our local machines quickly by (preferably) just running the app and going through a few provided steps.

+When none of the above can be run and the case requires pair programming sessions, we can offer those as a separate paid service.

+If you'd like to know more about that, see our standard plans [here](https://avohq.io/support) or reach out to us on the [Discord server](https://avo.cool/chat).